centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 * Only known metrics (i.e., the metrics for the hosts and services created in Centreon) are sent to Centreon.
 Metrics for unknown hosts or services are discarded.
 * Only metrics and statuses are returned (no outputs).
 * Network connections are one-way only: data goes from the agent to the poller.
 This means that a host in a DMZ will need a poller in this DMZ.
-* When an enhancement or fix is released, Centreon plugins must be re-deployed on your monitored host (there is no auto-update).
+* When an enhancement or fix is released, the Centreon plugin must be re-deployed on your monitored host (there is no auto-update).

 ## Step 1: Install the agent and the Centreon plugins on the host